bradbell/xrst/test_rst/template_cmd.rst

 White Space
 ***********
-The newline character separates the lines of input above.
+The newline character separates the lines of input above and excluded from white space in the discussion below..
-Other leading and trailing white space around *separator* , *template_file* , the patterns , and the replacements are ignored.

 .. meta::
    :keywords: separator